 Castles, castles everywhere.
-Tourists can’t help but flock to castles in Europe.
+Tourists can’t help but flock to European castles.
 It speaks to childhood wonder and fantasy lands — or at least, our inner Game of Thrones geek.
 While castles are pretty cool anytime, castles in the winter are where it’s at.
 There’s nothing quite like it to send you barreling backward to when you were five years old and watching Disney sitting on your carpet, pretending to battle dragons and fending off witches.
 Here are 16 wintery castles that will do just that.

 Neuschwanstein Castle towers above the town of Hohenschwangau in Bavaria, Germany.
 It is actually a 19th-century palace.
 The difference?
 A castle is built for defense while a palace is a royal residence.
 However, this was the site of two castles until King Ludwig II had them torn down to build his ideal abode (many castles were torn down in order to rebuild to “modern standards” of the time).
 That said, this is one of the most visited castles in Europe, as many as 6,000 people a day in the summer.
 Just another reason to see it in all its glory in the winter, no?